Sable/mcsaf-intro/README.md

 https://github.com/Sable/mclab-core/releases

-The Makefile provided automatically downloads the latest release (at the time of updating this tutorial).
+The Makefile provided automatically downloads a recent release (it was the latest at the time of updating this tutorial).

 # Quick reference for using the java SDK on the commandline.